 Rozhestvensky was also happy of being shadowed by the Royal Navy: with them around, the surviving torpedo boat (as the Russians were sure they had been there and that they had managed to sink one) would stay away.

 For Want of a Nail: Had the shell hitting the main flagship not been a dud, both Heihachiro Tōgō and Isoroku Yamamoto may have been killed.

 Had the Russian admiralty given Rozhestvensky enough ammunition to train his gunners, the Second Pacific Squadron might have won at Tsushima.

 Had Port Arthur been taken in the summer of 1904 and General Nogi's army been present at Liaoyang, the Russian army might not have escaped the Japanese envelopment to fight another day.

 Admiral Zinovi Rozhestvensky, his opponent at Tsushima, for a simple reason: he took a fleet of ships that were either too old to sail or so new they had just been launched, crewed and commanded by the worst of the Russian navy (the best having already been defeated at Port Arthur and crewing the ships trapped in Vladivostok), whipped the crews into shape and took the fleet in an unprecedented voyage around the world without losing a single ship.
-Granted, he still lost at Tsushima, but he gave better than anyone but the Tsar expected from them, managed to break through the Japanese fleet with some of his ships, and it took multiple head wounds to finally knock him out, and was still unconscious when he was captured.
+Granted, he lost badly at Tsushima although that was less his own fault and more due to the sailors under his command being untrained and being knocked out after the first couple minutes of the battle when a shell fragment hit him in the head.
 Even after Tsushima, Rozhestvensky's fame was so great that, while returning to Moscow after the war, every single bandit and rebel who stopped his train bowed to him and apologized for making him waste time before resupplying and letting him go.